 Pay Close Attention to Quality.
 Are the cabinets made out of particle board or plywood?
-Particle board is fake wood made from wood chips or sawdust, and it’s poorer quality than real wood.
+Particle board is engineered wood made from wood chips or sawdust, and it’s poorer quality than real wood.
 Are the drawers stapled or do they have a dovetail joint?
 A dovetail joint will be much sturdier over time, so if your kitchen gets a lot of use, go for the dovetail.

 Painting Your Kitchen

 If you’re gutting your kitchen and replacing all the cabinetry and appliances, the best time to paint is when the walls are clear so you have plenty of space.
 However, if you’re just cleaning up your cabinets or replacing your appliances, you’ll have to work around your current layout.
-Make sure you have plenty of painter’s tape, plastic sheeting, and drop cloths to keep your flooring, countertops, and cabinetry clean of paint!
+Make sure you have plenty of painter’s tape, plastic sheeting, and drop cloths to keep your flooring, countertops, and cabinetry free of paint!

 Installing New Kitchen Flooring

 What type of flooring is best for a kitchen?
-For most families, the kitchen gets more foot traffic and spills than anywhere else in the house.
+For most families, the kitchen gets more foot traffic and spills than almost anywhere else in the house.
 That means a kitchen floor needs to be durable and waterproof, so carpet is ruled out.
 Also, most real hardwood is often not waterproof, so that’s something to avoid for a kitchen floor.
 Typically, you’ll want to stick with tile of some sort, whether it’s ceramic, stone, or “Luxury Vinyl.”

 Luxury Vinyl Tile (or LVT) comes in many options, from faux wood planks to faux ceramic, stone, or other tiles.
 It’s often easier to install than ceramic, with glue-down, click lock, or peel-and-stick options.
-On the contrary, ceramic tile is higher quality and typically more durable than LVT, but it also risks cracking over time and takes a little more time and expertise to install.
+On the other hand, ceramic tile is higher quality and typically more durable than LVT, but it also risks cracking over time and takes a little more time and expertise to install.
 Learn more about tile flooring in our article, What to Look for When Shopping for Tile Flooring.

 When is the best time to install kitchen flooring?
 It’s no surprise that once your cabinets are installed, it will be more complicated to install flooring.
 Naturally, you’ll have to cut around your cabinetry or lift up your cabinets to install underneath them.
 Therefore, if at all possible, try to install your flooring before cabinets and appliances.
 However, it’s certainly doable to install flooring around your cabinet layout.
 It just requires some more creative angles and cuts.